-Jaeung Park, famously as Park Tattooer, has enjoyed an award-winning career, most recently in 2022 winning 1st place in the Small Black and Grey Category at the 7th TITANIC INTERNATIONAL TATTOO CONVENTION in Belfast, United Kingdom.
+Jaeung Park, known as Park Tattooer, has enjoyed an award-winning career, most recently in 2022 winning 1st place in the Small Black and Grey Category at the 7th TITANIC INTERNATIONAL TATTOO CONVENTION in Belfast, United Kingdom.
 A multi-talented tattoo artist, his other wins also include 2nd place at the Urban Land Tattoo Exposition in Rome, a significant convention with over 30 judges and 700 artists.

 Originally from Korea, his success has led him to be invited for guest spots at reputable tattoo shops in France, Australia, and Germany to showcase his talent.

-There are many things that need to be improved in the future for my career, but the thing I fear the most is that I will lose my passion for drawing, directly for tattoos.
-I am highly satisfied with what I am doing now, love and enjoy doing tattoos.
-Of course, no matter what other difficult things may happen in the future, I don't think there is a greater fear than my passion for drawing and tattoos is waning.
+There are many things that need to be improved in the future for my career, but the thing I fear the most is that I will lose my passion for drawing, especially for tattoos.
+I am highly satisfied with what I am doing now, and love and enjoy doing tattoos.
+Of course, no matter what other difficult things may happen in the future, I don't think there is a greater fear than my passion for drawing and tattoos waning.

 Who was your teacher?
 And who inspires you now?